 Best Budget

-The Odoland Portable LED Camping Lantern with Ceiling Fan is a versatile model that can satisfy more than one need.
-It has two speeds to choose from: a low and high setting, and you can adjust it according to what you need at any given time.
+As far as budget options go the versatile Odoland Portable LED Camping Lantern with Ceiling Fan excels.
+It has two fan speeds to choose from: a low and high setting, and you can adjust according to what you need at any given time.
 As a bonus, at low speed, it makes a minimum amount of noise so as to not disrupt your sleep.

 In addition, the fan comes with an LED lens to provide lighting at night.
 The lens can also be adjusted by 0 to 360 degrees allowing you to change the angle of the light to suit your needs.
 The lens is powerful enough to light up a medium-sized tent, so you can leave the lantern at home!